shipcod3/mySapAdventures/README.md

 SAPCPIC : ADMIN
 EARLYWATCH: SUPPORT
 ```
 - Run Wireshark then authenticate to the client (SAP GUI) using the credentials you got because some clients transmit credentials without SSL.
+There are two known plugins for Wireshark that can dissect the main headers used by the SAP DIAG protocol too: [CoreLabs SAP dissection plug-in](https://www.coresecurity.com/corelabs-research/open-source-tools/sap-dissection-plug-in-wireshark) and [SAP DIAG plugin by Positive Research Center](http://blog.ptsecurity.com/2011/10/sap-diag-decompress-plugin-for.html).
 - Check for privilege escalations like using some SAP Transaction Codes for low-privilege users:
 ```
 SU01 - To create and maintain the users